 Mobile bartending is a full-scale bartending service provided by a single bartender or team of bartenders for an event at a location of the customer’s choice.
 These services are typically only used at event venues that do not have bartending services of their own included in the event package.

-The mobile bartenders arrive the day of an event and set up a complete bar with everything they need to serve the party guests.
-Mobile bartending services bring the alcohol, mixers, glassware, utensils, and more as well as the staff to serve and clean up after the guests.
+The mobile bartenders arrive on the day of an event and set up a complete bar with everything they need to serve the party guests.
+Mobile bartending services bring the alcohol, mixers, glassware, utensils, and more, and the staff serves and cleans up after the guests.

 What types of events do mobile bartending services serve?

-Customers hire mobile bartenders for weddings, showers, birthday parties, company parties, and more.
-You can expect to be hired for everything from a simple backyard barbeque to an elaborate estate wedding depending on your market and niche.
+Customers hire mobile bartenders for weddings, showers, birthday parties, and company parties.
+Depending on your market and niche, you can expect to be hired for everything from a simple backyard barbeque to an elaborate estate wedding.

 How much can I charge for mobile bartending?

-The price you can charge for a mobile bartending service will vary greatly based on a number of factors.
+The price you can charge for a mobile bartending service will vary significantly based on several factors.
 It’s important to look at all of these factors individually before setting up pricing for your business.